jridgewell/proposal-private-symbols/README.md

 are not allowed to return any private symbols from the `ownKeys` trap.

-For all of the proxy internal methods that accept a property key, if that property key is a private symbol, then the proxy immediately throws without consulting the handler.

-This is the easiest way to support the Membrane pattern.
+For all of the proxy internal methods that accept a property key, if that property key is a private symbol, then the proxy handler is not consulted and the operation is forwarded directly to the target object, as if there were no handler defined for that trap.

 ### __*Can private symbols be used for branding?*__